Who Gets Custody of a Pet After a Divorce in Pennsylvania?Published: Jul 24, 2023 in Divorce

 Divorce is hard for everyone, but the process can be even more challenging when a family pet is involved.
 A disagreement about the dog, cat, or family goldfish can be difficult to reconcile.
 An experienced Pittsburgh custody and divorce attorney can help you decide on future ownership of a pet, including setting up a pet custody arrangement for you and your ex-spouse.

-Pet Custody vs. Child Custody
+Pet Custody vs. Child Custody in Pennsylvania

 Most of us view our pets as family.
 However, pets are not treated the same way as human children under Pennsylvania custody laws.
 Instead, pets are considered “personal property.”

 This means that the court will not look at what is best for the pet as an emotional and living creature, like they would for a child.
 Instead, a judge will look at your pet as part of your marital estate.
 Essentially, pets are property that needs to be distributed between you and your spouse equitably.

 While it might seem harsh, the law remains clear on the matter.
 Still, some judges sympathize with individuals seeking custody or special arrangements for their pets.

 What the Courts Consider in Pet Custody Cases

 Whether your pet goes to you or your ex after divorce will depend on several aspects.
 If you or your spouse owned the pet prior to your relationship or marriage, the pet may not be part of the marital estate.
 Instead, it will likely go to whoever owned the pet previously.

 However, if you bought or adopted the pet together during the marriage, it is part of the marital estate.
 The courts will look at your and your ex-spouse’s finances when determining who keeps the pet, including:

 - Who paid for the purchase or adoption of the pet